zhaoguohao/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Subsurface-Scattering.md

 ## Enabling Subsurface Scattering

-To enable subsurface scattering in your [HDRP Asset](HDRP-Asset):
+To enable subsurface scattering in your [HDRP Asset](HDRP-Asset.html):

-* In the HDRP Asset’s Inspector window, in the __Render Pipeline Supported Features section, e__nable the __Subsurface Scattering__ checkbox .
+* In the HDRP Asset’s Inspector window, in the __Render Pipeline Supported Features__ section, enable the __Subsurface Scattering__ checkbox .

 * When you enable subsurface scattering, HDRP displays a __High Quality __ option to increase the sample count and reduce the amount of visual noise the blur pass can cause by undersampling.
 This is about two and a half times more resource intensive as the default quality.

 * Within __HDRP Asset__, locate the __Default Frame Settings__.
 Under the __Lighting Settings__, enable __Subsurface Scattering__ and __Transmission__.

-HDRP stores most subsurface scattering settings in a [Diffusion Profile Settings](Diffusion-Profile-List) Asset.
+HDRP stores most subsurface scattering settings in a [Diffusion Profile Settings](Diffusion-Profile.html) Asset.
 The __Diffusion Profile List Asset__ contains a set of 15 Diffusion Profiles you can edit and later assign to your Materials.

 To create a Diffusion Profile List Asset, navigate to __Assets > Create > Rendering > Diffusion Profile Settings__.
 To use it, open your HDRP Asset and assign the new Diffusion Profile List Asset to the __Diffusion Profile List__ property.